YinanCao/multiattribute-distractor/README.md

 ## eLife paper
 https://elifesciences.org/articles/83316

+- This manuscript underwent the review process prior to the implementation of eLife's updated evaluation model.

 ## How to cite this work
 **APA**:
 Cao, Y., & Tsetsos, K. (2022).
 Clarifying the role of an unavailable distractor in human multiattribute choice. *eLife, 11*, e83316.